 Upon receiving a disassociation event or a new association event from the IEF, the ICF shall match any corresponding identifier associations, mark them for deletion and begin the cache time for that association.
 After being marked for deletion, associations shall be deleted and purged irrecoverably from the ICF once their cache time limit is reached.

 NOTE: The cache time limit after which automatic deletion should occur is outside the scope of the present document.
-However, this CSP determined value needs to be no shorter than the maximum allowed query delay (i.e., the time from the identity observation by the LEA to the query reception by the CSP).
+However, this CSP determined value needs to be no shorter than the maximum allowed query delay (i.e., the time from the identifier observation by the LEA to the query reception by the CSP).
 Otherwise, this value needs to be as short as possible.

 *** End of Third Change ***